MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/image-attributes.md

 Certain system entities and all custom entities support images.
 Those entities that do support images can contain both a thumbnail and a full-size primary image.
 The thumbnail image can be seen in the web application when viewing the entity's form data.
 There can be multiple image attributes in an entity instance but there can be only one primary image.
 However, you can change the primary image from one image to another.
 Each full-sized image attribute is limited to 30 MB in size.
 The <xref:Microsoft.Xrm.Sdk.Metadata.AttributeMetadata.SchemaName> of the entity image attribute is `EntityImage`.
 More information: [Entity images](/dynamics365/customer-engagement/developer/introduction-entities#entity-images).

-Web API | .NET API
+Web API (REST) | .NET API (SOAP)
 ------- | -------
 [ImageAttributeMetadata](/dynamics365/customer-engagement/web-api/imageattributemetadata) | <xref:Microsoft.Xrm.Sdk.Metadata.ImageAttributeMetadata>
 IsPrimaryImage, MaxHeight, MaxWidth | [IsPrimaryImage](https://docs.microsoft.com/dotnet/api/microsoft.xrm.sdk.metadata.imageattributemetadata.isprimaryimage?view=dynamics-general-ce-9#Microsoft_Xrm_Sdk_Metadata_ImageAttributeMetadata_IsPrimaryImage), [MaxHeight](https://docs.microsoft.com/en-us/dotnet/api/microsoft.xrm.sdk.metadata.imageattributemetadata.maxheight?view=dynamics-general-ce-9), [MaxWidth](https://docs.microsoft.com/en-us/dotnet/api/microsoft.xrm.sdk.metadata.imageattributemetadata.maxwidth?view=dynamics-general-ce-9)

-In addition to image attributes, custom entities support zero or more file attributes that can contain any binary data.
-These file attributes can contain a much larger amount of binary data than image attributes.
+In addition to image attributes, custom entities support zero or more file attributes that can contain any file data.
+These file attributes can contain a much larger amount of data than image attributes.
 For more information see [File attributes](file-attributes.md).

 <a name="BKMK_SupportingAttributes"></a>
 ## Supporting attributes